 My family has adopted many of these customs to our Sabbath.
 When we first began, it wasn’t easy to implement.
 Not working on Saturdays was difficult, but once I figured it out, having a day of free time was a welcome change!
 We gradually changed our focus to fill our Sabbath with bible study, family time, and rest.

 Keeping the Sabbath has been such a blessing to my family.
-Our American culture is non-stop.
-While this allows us to be very productive, many American Christians have trouble finding time for what they claim are the most important in their lives – their family and faith.
+Our culture is nonstop.
+While this allows us to be very productive, many American Christians have trouble finding time for what they claim are the most important in their lives—their family and faith.
 True Sabbath observation helps properly align our priorities.
-When done correctly, the Sabbath becomes a day in one’s schedule where the top priorities stay on top – every week, every year, for generations.
+When done correctly, the Sabbath becomes a day in one’s schedule where the top priorities stay on top—every week, every year, for generations.

 Here are a few things my family does on the Sabbath:

-• Say specific blessings like this one and this one and this one, which is my favorite!
+- Say specific blessings like this one, this one, and this one, which is my favorite!

-Our Friday evenings are getting more and more organized as observation of the Sabbath becomes more of a routine in our lives.
-Each member of my family has specific roles in the Sabbath, and they all look forward to participating.
+Our Friday evenings are getting more organized as Sabbath observation becomes routine.
+Each family member has specific roles on the Sabbath and looks forward to participating.

 Shabbat Prep